vmware/powershell-module-for-vmware-cloud-foundation-certificate-management/docs/documentation/functions/Install-VcfCertificate.md

 ### -uploadPrivateKey

-Option to upload an external private key when performing the ESXi host certificate replacement.
+Option to upload an external private key when performing the ESX host certificate replacement.
 Supported on VMware Cloud Foundation 5.2 or later

 ```yaml
 Type: Switch